 For many Jamaicans, these new musicians were a much-needed breath of fresh air, but not all Jamaicans were pleased with the genre’s name.
 “We have elders who took offense to the term and thought it disregarded the work of all the generations past,” explains Bookman.
 After all, using the word “revival” implies that something was lost and then found again, which possibly discredits the artists who never stopped making roots music.
 Bookman, meanwhile, was just trying to spread the good word.
 “I knew we could have a bigger and more positive impact on Jamaica if we had a name,” he says.
 “But it caught on so quickly that the community didn’t have a chance to talk it through.”

 Now, six years later, while there is still some backlash, many have come to accept the phrase.
 But regardless of what it’s called, “conscious” music is on the rise in Jamaica.
-Here are 12 songs to check out before you go—the videos act as nice virtual tours of the island, too!
+Here are 12 songs to check out before you go to listen to on the plane, or really whenever.
+Take it to the next level when you land and check out some live music.
+Here are a few key places where you’ll find a truly authentic Reggae Revival experience:

 1. Jamnesia Sessions